lchop/Cpp_guide/C++.md

 > Synthax sugar, cleaner, simpler

->You have to immedialtly initialize.
+>You have to immediately initialize.

 >Once you declared a reference, you can not change what it's refering too